-- The Framework Agreement has been let in full accordance with these Rules and where appropriate EU Regulations. - The Council has the right to use the Framework Agreement. - The procedures for call-offs or mini-competitions under the agreement accord with these Rules.
+The Framework Agreement has been let in full accordance with these Rules and where appropriate EU Regulations.

+- The Council has the right to use the Framework Agreement. - The procedures for call-offs or mini-competitions under the agreement accord with these Rules.

-A Collaborative Procurement is a contractual arrangement with other parties e.g. other Local Authorities to jointly procure works, supplies or services.
+Officers proposing to use a Collaborative arrangement with other parties e.g. other Local Authorities to jointly procure works, supplies or services.must check that: